Site Overlay

 Non-surgical treatments include applying casts or braces, recommending physical therapy, and providing orthotics to aid in growth and recovery.

-Surgical procedures: When necessary, they perform various surgeries, which can include fixing broken bones, correcting deformities, or reconstructing limbs.
+Surgical procedures: When necessary, they perform various surgeries, including fixing broken bones, correcting deformities, and reconstructing limbs.

 Family-centered care: They focus on family-centered care, creating a comfortable environment for children and collaborating with parents to develop personalized treatment plans tailored to each child’s needs.